EuHello/senor-pink-telegram-bot/README.md

 # About
 A Telegram bot that records babies' milk feedings for allowed users.
 Essentially, a bot that reads chat messages, writes to DB, and responds.
-Named after the legendary Senor Pink from One Piece.
+Named after the legendary Señor Pink from One Piece.

 ## Infrastructure
 AWS Serverless Application Model (AWS SAM) with AWS Lambda